Berlin in One Day: Best Itinerary, Map, Tips & Guide

 Memorial to the Murdered Jews of Europe

 In the middle of the city is the important and very moving Holocaust memorial.
-This place of remembrance and contemplation is huge, with 2711 concrete slabs or ‘stelae’ of different heights placed on the 19,000 square metre site.
+This place of remembrance and contemplation is huge, with 2711 concrete slabs or ‘stelae’ of different heights placed on the 19,000 square meter site.

 Open to the skies, it can feel pretty grim here, but it’s an important place to stop and visit when you’re in Berlin.